In This Section

 The Ken Bueche Municipal League Building is named in honor of Ken Bueche, CML executive director from 1974 to 2005.
 The building is his legacy and Colorado municipal leaders will be forever grateful.

 The building is a short two-block walk to the Colorado Capitol and close to Denver's downtown.
-Located in the Sherman-Grant Historic District area called Poet's Row for the numerous apartment buildings built in the 1920s and 1930s named after famous poets and authors.
+It is located in the Sherman-Grant Historic District area called Poet's Row for the numerous apartment buildings built in the 1920s and 1930s named after famous poets and authors.
 The architecture of the 1998 League building, with its striking stair tower and red brick design, blends into the historic neighborhood.

 Getting Here and Parking